ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 Sprints are in 2 week chunks with a review meeting at the end.
 On the last day of sprints we demo the work done and also go over any internal problems we're having.

+### User stories

+User stories are concise simple descriptions of some feature, from the perspective of the person who would be using the feature.
+Typically in the form of:

+> As a <something>, I want \<an objective\> [for \<some reason\>]

+We generate user stories to help facilitate discussion about the purpose behind this solution to some problem, instead of discussing the implementation of the problem.

 ### Scoring tasks

 To plan effectively we "score tasks" by giving them a difficulty number, then using